-- c) Evidence of Operation as a STL before 1 October 2022 where an applicant has been operating a STL before 1 October 2022, the applicant will be required to certify this when submitting a STL licence application.
-Checks to establish this may be made by the Licensing Authority. - d) Consent from Owner(s) where the applicant is not the owner, the applicant must provide consent from the owner ,or if the title to the premises is held by more than one owner, all owners or a person authorised to act on behalf of the owner(s).
+- c) Consent from Owner(s) where the applicant is not the owner, the applicant must provide consent from the owner ,or if the title to the premises is held by more than one owner, all owners or a person authorised to act on behalf of the owner(s).
 Where the premises is owned by more than one person (shared ownership) all owners will have to declare that they consent to the application, if one owner is submitting the application.
-These declarations would be required to be submitted with the application. - 4.8.
-Under the terms of the Act, all applicants who apply for a short-term let licence must display a notice at or near the premises, in a place where it can conveniently be read by the public, for a period of 21 consecutive days beginning with the date on which the application was submitted to the Licensing Authority. - 4.9.
-The notice will include the following information, as required by the Act: - a) The type of licence applied for (Secondary Letting, Home Letting, Home Sharing or Home Letting and Home Sharing); - b) Applicant's full name and address if an individual.
-If not an individual then the full name of the organisation together with
+These declarations would be required to be submitted with the application. - 3.7.
+Under the terms of the Act, all applicants who apply for a short-term let licence must display a notice at or near the premises, in a place where it can conveniently be read by the public, for a period of 21 consecutive days beginning with the date on which the application was submitted to the Licensing Authority. - 3.8.
+The notice will include the following information, as required by the Act: - a) The type of licence applied for (Secondary Letting, Home Letting, Home Sharing or Home Letting and Home Sharing); - Applicant's full name and address if an individual.
+If not an individual then the full name of the organisation together with the registered or principal office address, names of directors or persons responsible for the management of the premises; - c) Person responsible for day to day activity (a mandatory condition is that this can only be the licence holder); - d) Address of the premises relating to the STL Licence application; - e) The number of rooms providing sleeping accommodation within the premises; - f) Details of any other STL Licence that has been granted to the applicant; - g) The name and address of the owner(s) where the applicant is not the owner of the premises or the land on which the premises is located: - h) Confirmation that the owners consent to the application (this

-- the registered or principal office address, names of directors or persons responsible for the management of the premises; - c) Person responsible for day to day activity (a mandatory condition is that this can only be the licence holder); - d) Address of the premises relating to the STL Licence application; - e) The number of rooms providing sleeping accommodation within the premises; - f) Details of any other STL Licence that has been granted to the applicant; - g) The name and address of the owner(s) where the applicant is not the owner of the premises or the land on which the premises is located; - h) Confirmation that the owners consent to the application (this would be included in the application form); and - i) Where objections and representations in relation to the application can be made to, the 28 day timescale for submitting an objection or representation and the statutory requirements of an objection or representation (in writing, providing name and address etc).
-Further information in relation to objections and representations can be found at section 5. - 4.10.
+- would be included in the application form); and - i) Where objections and representations in relation to the application can be made to, the 28 day timescale for submitting an objection or representation and the statutory requirements of an objection or representation (in writing, providing name and address etc).
+Further information in relation to objections and representations can be found at section 5. - 3.9.
 In terms of the consultees, the Licensing Authority will send a copy of all applications received to the following consultees: - a) Police Scotland (statutory consultee); and - b) Scottish Fire and Rescue Service (statutory consultee). - c) Elected Members for the area; and - d) West Dunbartonshire Council's Planning Department (or Loch Lomond & The Trossachs National Park Planning Authority if appropriate) - e) West Dunbartonshire Council's Building Standards Department - f) West Dunbartonshire Council's Environmental Health Service